tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 `warning` and `error`.
 It also needs to be dynamically configurable through environment variable so that you can easily increase the detailed level for important services or reduce the logging size of less critical services to save storage.
-This can be achieved quickly with all the common logging libraries in all prograimming languages.
+This can be achieved quickly with all the common logging libraries in all programming languages.
 These logging libraries can also include extra metadata into the log entries so that you can use other database to persist and index those information to quickly retrieve the correct log entry.